Junior will compete in men's mile

 Quartet of speedsters better the previous mark by 1.25 seconds

-Regarded as a builder of programs, Randy Hasenbank is in his second season as head cross country/track & field coach at Loyola University Chicago.
+Regarded as a builder of programs, Randy Hasenbank is in his third season as head cross country/track & field coach at Loyola University Chicago.
 Hasenbank, a 14-year veteran of the collegiate coaching ranks, made his move to Rogers Park after spending five seasons as the head women's cross country coach and assistant track & field coach at the University of Alabama.